-\textbf{\underline{Contributions}}: This work advances non-interactive PPML by enabling, for the first time, large CNNs like ResNet-18, ResNet-20, and ResNet-32 to run entirely under LFHE without bootstrapping, achieving accuracy comparable to plaintext ReLU models, while outperforming prior work in both accuracy and inference time.
-Our contributions are threefold:
+\textbf{\underline{Contributions}}: This work advances non-interactive PPML by enabling, for the first time, deep CNNs (e.g. ResNet-32) to run entirely under LFHE without bootstrapping, achieving accuracy comparable to plaintext ReLU models while outperforming prior work in both accuracy and inference time.
+Our contributions are fourfold:

-\begin{itemize}[leftmargin=*] \item To the best of our knowledge, this is the first work to train large CNNs, like ResNet-18, ResNet-20, and ResNet-32 effectively with \textit{degree-2 polynomial activations}.
-We introduce a novel \textit{penalty function} that ensures stable training and accuracy on par with ReLU-based models.
-This achieves the theoretical minimum multiplicative depth of one for non-linear activations, whereas the lowest previously known stable alternative, PILLAR, required depth three (see \S\ref{sec:model_approx_train}).
+\begin{itemize}[leftmargin=*] \item To the best of our knowledge, this is the first work to train deep CNNs effectively with \textit{degree-2 polynomial activations}.
+We introduce a novel \textit{penalty function} that ensures stable training and delivers accuracy on par with plaintext ReLU-based models.
+This achieves the theoretical minimum multiplicative depth of one for non-linear activations, whereas the lowest previously known stable alternative, PILLAR, requires a multiplicative depth of three (see \S\ref{sec:model_approx_train}).

-\item We introduce three novel \textit{structural optimization} techniques that reduce the overall multiplicative depth of a model while preserving functional equivalence: (i) \textit{Node Fusing}, which merges consecutive operations such as convolution and batch normalization by folding normalization parameters into convolution weights, eliminating separate multiplications; (ii) \textit{Weight Redistribution}, which adjusts parameters so that coefficients of highest-order terms in polynomial activations and batch normalization, as well as divisors in pooling layers, normalize to one, removing redundant multiplications by constants; and (iii) \textit{Tower Reuse}, which allows multiple multiplications within the same FHE level before rescaling.
-In the CKKS scheme used in this work~\citep{ckks}, ciphertexts carry a scale factor that grows with multiplications.
+\item We propose three \textit{structural optimization} techniques that reduce multiplicative depth of a model while preserving functional equivalence: (i) \textit{Node Fusing}, which merges consecutive layers by folding normalization parameters into neighboring nodes, effectively eliminating the normalization layer; (ii) \textit{Weight Redistribution}, which adjusts parameters so that coefficients of highest-order terms in polynomial activations and batch normalization, as well as divisors in pooling layers, normalize to one, removing redundant multiplications by constants; and (iii) \textit{Tower Reuse}, which allows multiple multiplications within the same FHE level before rescaling.
+In the CKKS scheme used in this work~\cite{ckks}, ciphertexts carry a scaling factor that grows with multiplications.
 Rescaling keeps ciphertext values within range but consumes a level.
-Since each level requires a modulus and homomorphic operations apply to all moduli, fewer rescaling steps reduce the number of moduli, leading to faster homomorphic operations.
-Moreover, they permit using larger moduli for higher accuracy (see \S\ref{sec:struct_optmizations}).
+Since each level is represented by a modulus and homomorphic operations apply to all moduli, requiring fewer rescaling steps reduce the number of moduli, leading to faster homomorphic operations (see \S\ref{sec:struct_optmizations}).